metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `ca_bundle` (String) PEM encoded CA bundle used to validate Vault server certificate.
-Only usedif the Server URL is using HTTPS protocol.
-This parameter is ignored forplain HTTP protocol connection.
-If not set the system root certificatesare used to validate the TLS connection.
+Only used if the Server URL is using HTTPS protocol.
+This parameter is ignored for plain HTTP protocol connection.
+If not set the system root certificates are used to validate the TLS connection.
 - `ca_provider` (Attributes) The provider for the CA bundle to use to validate Vault server certificate. (see [below for nested schema](#nestedatt--spec--provider--vault--ca_provider))
-- `forward_inconsistent` (Boolean) ForwardInconsistent tells Vault to forward read-after-write requests to the Vaultleader instead of simply retrying within a loop.
-This can increase performance ifthe option is enabled serverside.https://www.vaultproject.io/docs/configuration/replication#allow_forwarding_via_header
+- `forward_inconsistent` (Boolean) ForwardInconsistent tells Vault to forward read-after-write requests to the Vault leader instead of simply retrying within a loop.
+This can increase performance if the option is enabled serverside. https://www.vaultproject.io/docs/configuration/replication#allow_forwarding_via_header
 - `headers` (Map of String) Headers to be added in Vault request
 - `namespace` (String) Name of the vault namespace.
-Namespaces is a set of features within Vault Enterprise that allowsVault environments to support Secure Multi-tenancy. e.g: 'ns1'.More about namespaces can be found here https://www.vaultproject.io/docs/enterprise/namespaces
+Namespaces is a set of features within Vault Enterprise that allows Vault environments to support Secure Multi-tenancy. e.g: 'ns1'.
+More about namespaces can be found here https://www.vaultproject.io/docs/enterprise/namespaces
-- `path` (String) Path is the mount path of the Vault KV backend endpoint, e.g:'secret'.
-The v2 KV secret engine version specific '/data' path suffixfor fetching secrets from Vault is optional and will be appendedif not present in specified path.
+- `path` (String) Path is the mount path of the Vault KV backend endpoint, e.g: 'secret'.
+The v2 KV secret engine version specific '/data' path suffix for fetching secrets from Vault is optional and will be appended if not present in specified path.
-- `read_your_writes` (Boolean) ReadYourWrites ensures isolated read-after-write semantics byproviding discovered cluster replication states in each request.More information about eventual consistency in Vault can be found herehttps://www.vaultproject.io/docs/enterprise/consistency
+- `read_your_writes` (Boolean) ReadYourWrites ensures isolated read-after-write semantics by providing discovered cluster replication states in each request.
+More information about eventual consistency in Vault can be found here https://www.vaultproject.io/docs/enterprise/consistency
-- `tls` (Attributes) The configuration used for client side related TLS communication, when the Vault serverrequires mutual authentication.
-Only used if the Server URL is using HTTPS protocol.This parameter is ignored for plain HTTP protocol connection.It's worth noting this configuration is different from the 'TLS certificates auth method',which is available under the 'auth.cert' section. (see [below for nested schema](#nestedatt--spec--provider--vault--tls))
+- `tls` (Attributes) The configuration used for client side related TLS communication, when the Vault server requires mutual authentication.
+Only used if the Server URL is using HTTPS protocol.
+This parameter is ignored for plain HTTP protocol connection.
+It's worth noting this configuration is different from the 'TLS certificates auth method', which is available under the 'auth.cert' section. (see [below for nested schema](#nestedatt--spec--provider--vault--tls))
 - `version` (String) Version is the Vault KV secret engine version.
-This can be either 'v1' or'v2'.
+This can be either 'v1' or 'v2'.
 Version defaults to 'v2'.

 <a id="nestedatt--spec--provider--vault--auth"></a>
 ### Nested Schema for `spec.provider.vault.auth`

 Optional:

-- `app_role` (Attributes) AppRole authenticates with Vault using the App Role auth mechanism,with the role and secret stored in a Kubernetes Secret resource. (see [below for nested schema](#nestedatt--spec--provider--vault--auth--app_role))
+- `app_role` (Attributes) AppRole authenticates with Vault using the App Role auth mechanism, with the role and secret stored in a Kubernetes Secret resource. (see [below for nested schema](#nestedatt--spec--provider--vault--auth--app_role))
-- `cert` (Attributes) Cert authenticates with TLS Certificates by passing client certificate, private key and ca certificateCert authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--auth--cert))
+- `cert` (Attributes) Cert authenticates with TLS Certificates by passing client certificate, private key and ca certificate Cert authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--auth--cert))
-- `iam` (Attributes) Iam authenticates with vault by passing a special AWS request signed with AWS IAM credentialsAWS IAM authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--auth--iam))
+- `iam` (Attributes) Iam authenticates with vault by passing a special AWS request signed with AWS IAM credentials AWS IAM authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--auth--iam))
-- `jwt` (Attributes) Jwt authenticates with Vault by passing role and JWT token using theJWT/OIDC authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--auth--jwt))
+- `jwt` (Attributes) Jwt authenticates with Vault by passing role and JWT token using the JWT/OIDC authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--auth--jwt))
-- `kubernetes` (Attributes) Kubernetes authenticates with Vault by passing the ServiceAccounttoken stored in the named Secret resource to the Vault server. (see [below for nested schema](#nestedatt--spec--provider--vault--auth--kubernetes))
+- `kubernetes` (Attributes) Kubernetes authenticates with Vault by passing the ServiceAccount token stored in the named Secret resource to the Vault server. (see [below for nested schema](#nestedatt--spec--provider--vault--auth--kubernetes))
-- `ldap` (Attributes) Ldap authenticates with Vault by passing username/password pair usingthe LDAP authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--auth--ldap))
+- `ldap` (Attributes) Ldap authenticates with Vault by passing username/password pair using the LDAP authentication method (see [below for nested schema](#nestedatt--spec--provider--vault--auth--ldap))
 - `namespace` (String) Name of the vault namespace to authenticate to.
-This can be different than the namespace your secret is in.Namespaces is a set of features within Vault Enterprise that allowsVault environments to support Secure Multi-tenancy. e.g: 'ns1'.More about namespaces can be found here https://www.vaultproject.io/docs/enterprise/namespacesThis will default to Vault.Namespace field if set, or empty otherwise
+This can be different than the namespace your secret is in.
+Namespaces is a set of features within Vault Enterprise that allows Vault environments to support Secure Multi-tenancy. e.g: 'ns1'.
+More about namespaces can be found here https://www.vaultproject.io/docs/enterprise/namespaces This will default to Vault.Namespace field if set, or empty otherwise
 - `token_secret_ref` (Attributes) TokenSecretRef authenticates with Vault by presenting a token. (see [below for nested schema](#nestedatt--spec--provider--vault--auth--token_secret_ref))
 - `user_pass` (Attributes) UserPass authenticates with Vault by passing username/password pair (see [below for nested schema](#nestedatt--spec--provider--vault--auth--user_pass))